Decompiling for Constant-Time Analysis: Improving the Transparency of Practical Decompilers

 \subsection{Evaluation: Finding CT Violations with CT-RetDec}

-We use our modified version of \retdec{} for the Decompile-then-Analyze approach: We build a new binary-level CT analysis tool, called \ctretdec{}, which combines the modified \retdec{} version with the analysis tool CT-LLVM.
-In this section, we evaluate the performance of \ctretdec{} on a benchmark of binaries.
+We use our modified version of \textsc{RetDec}{} for the Decompile-then-Analyze approach: We build a new binary-level CT analysis tool, called \textsc{CT-RetDec}{}, which combines the modified \textsc{RetDec}{} version with the analysis tool CT-LLVM.
+In this section, we evaluate the performance of \textsc{CT-RetDec}{} on a benchmark of binaries.

-\parhead{Benchmark Set} We construct the benchmark set with timing side-channel leakages reported by previous works~\cite{clangover,schneider2024breaking,DanielBR20,DBLP:conf/eurosp/SimonCA18}.
+\paragraph*{Benchmark Set} We construct the benchmark set with timing side-channel leakages reported by previous works~\cite{clangover,schneider2024breaking,DanielBR20,DBLP:conf/eurosp/SimonCA18}.
 Specifically, we include the Clangover vulnerability~\cite{clangover}, five vulnerabilities in selection algorithms~\cite{DBLP:conf/eurosp/SimonCA18}, two vulnerabilities in sorting algorithms~\cite{DanielBR20}, the check scalar vulnerability in BearSSL~\cite{schneider2024breaking} and the CMOVNZ vulnerability in HACL*~\cite{schneider2024breaking}.
 Our benchmark set takes advantage of the fact that we are employing the Decompile-then-Analyze approach: eight of the listed vulnerabilities are compiler-induced, i.e., the original source code does not exhibit the vulnerability, but only the compiled binary.

 We create our benchmark by compiling the source code of the vulnerabilities with Clang in different versions, under different optimization parameters, and different target architectures.
 Different from previous works, we compile the source code with newer compiler versions, namely Clang-10, Clang-14, Clang-18 and Clang-21, two optimization levels (no optimization \texttt{-O0} and optimization for space \texttt{-Os}), and two different platforms (\texttt{x86-32} and \texttt{x86-64}).
 This results in 160 distinct binaries to analyze.
-We then use \ctretdec{} to detect which configurations of version, optimization parameters, and target architecture induce the vulnerabilities.
+We then use \textsc{CT-RetDec}{} to detect which configurations of version, optimization parameters, and target architecture induce the vulnerabilities.